Macaulay Posets and Rings: Introduction

-We show that the Mermin-Murai Theorem \ref{MerminMurai} follows from the Macaulay problem on star posets, which was settled two decades earlier.
-It turns out that the Mermin-Murai Theorem holds for rings that are not square free.
-This is captured in Theorem \ref{Bezrukov_Elsässer_Macaulay_Theorem}.
-On the combinatorics side we give an answer (Corollary \ref{Bezrukov_Leck_Chain}) to a problem by Bezrukov and Leck, which asks which Macaulay posets remain Macaulay after we take their cartesian product with a chain.
-This is done by using the Mermin-Peeva and Shakin Theorem \ref{Mermin_Peeva_and_Shakin} that allows us to add a variable to a Macaulay ring, such that it remains Macaulay.
-Chong's results in Section \ref{Products_With_Multiset_Lattices} also give answers to the Bezrukov-Leck problem.
+We show that the Mermin--Murai Theorem \ref{MerminMurai} follows from the Macaulay problem on star posets, which was settled two decades earlier.
+It turns out that the Mermin--Murai Theorem holds for rings that are not square-free.
+This is given in Theorem \ref{Bezrukov_Elsässer_Macaulay_Theorem}.
+From a combinatorial viewpoint we give an answer (Corollary \ref{Bezrukov_Leck_Chain}) to a problem by Bezrukov and Leck, which asks which Macaulay posets remain Macaulay after we take their cartesian product with a chain.
+This is done by using a theorem independently proven by Mermin–Peeva and Shakin \ref{Mermin_Peeva_and_Shakin} that allows us to add a variable to a Macaulay ring, such that it remains Macaulay.
+Chong's results in Section \ref{Products_With_Multiset_Lattices} also give answers to the Bezrukov--Leck problem.

 All the above mentioned rings have something in common.
 They can be decomposed into a tensor product of rings, where the Hasse diagram of the poset of monomials of every individual ring is a tree.
 In Theorem \ref{treeRingClassification} we obtain a classification of such rings, where we use copies of one ring in the product.
 Going in another direction, we show (Theorem \ref{Leck_Ring_Macaulay}) that there are Macaulay rings that are a tensor product, not involving any rings with this tree condition.